A conservative Wisconsin Supreme Court justice won’t run again, creating an open seat

 Bradley was a reliable conservative voice on the court, dissenting on a July ruling that found an 1849 Wisconsin law did not ban abortions.
 Another case, brought by Planned Parenthood that seeks to make abortion a constitutional right, has been accepted by the court, but a date for oral arguments has not been set.

-When conservatives had the majority, Bradley voted to uphold the Act 10 law that effectively ended collective bargaining rights for most state workers.
+When conservatives had the majority in 2014, just before Bradley joined the court, they voted to uphold the Act 10 law that effectively ended collective bargaining rights for most state workers.
 A new challenge to that law is in the state appeals court and could go before the Wisconsin Supreme Court.

 And she sided with the conservative majority in a ruling banning absentee ballot drop boxes that was later overturned by the liberal-controlled court.